Catharsis: Platonism

 In Platonism, catharsis is part of the soul's progressive ascent to knowledge.
 It is a means to go beyond the senses and embrace the pure world of the intelligible.
 Specifically for the Neoplatonists Plotinus and Porphyry, catharsis is the elimination of passions.
 This leads to a clear distinction in the virtues.
 In the second tractate of the first Ennead, Plotinus lays out the difference between the civic virtues and the cathartic virtues and explains that the civic, or political, virtues are inferior.
 They are a principle of order and beauty and concern material existence.
 (Enneads, I,2,2) Although they maintain a trace of the Absolute Good, they do not lead to the unification of the soul with the divinity.
 As Porphyry makes clear, their function is to moderate individual passions and allow for peaceful coexistence with others.
 (Sentences, XXXIX) The purificatory, or cathartic, virtues are a condition for assimilation to the divinity.
 They separate the soul from the sensible, from everything that is not its true self, enabling it to contemplate the Mind (Nous).

 Passive psychological

-Catharsis is a term used in dramatic art that describes a particular effect of a performance on it's audience.
+Catharsis is a term used in dramatic art that describes a particular effect of a performance on its audience.